mdn/curriculum/curriculum/2-core/2-semantic-html.md

 >
 > - This conformance criterium doesn't require that you go too deep into strategies for writing SEO-friendly content, although you should understand what this means.

-- Accessibility benefits: Assistive Technology (AT) such as screen readers use headings and landmarks as signposts to navigate content.
-HTML documents are very difficult for Assistive Technology users to use without headings.
+- Accessibility benefits: Assistive technology (AT) such as screen readers use headings and landmarks as signposts to navigate content.
+HTML documents are very difficult for AT users to use without headings.

-- That HTML needs to be correctly nested.
+- Understanding that HTML needs to be correctly nested.
 If not, the browser has to guess what you meant your structure to be, and it might not be what you wanted.

-- Validating your markup using the [HTML validator](https://validator.w3.org/) or another similar tool (for example, view source in Firefox highlights validation errors with a dotted red underline).
+- Validating your markup using the [HTML validator](https://validator.w3.org/) or another similar tool (for example, [view source](https://firefox-source-docs.mozilla.org/devtools-user/view_source/index.html) in Firefox highlights validation errors with a dotted red underline).

 Resources: